cjohnramirez/Student-Portal-and-Management/README.md

 - Applied Simpleton design in Utils class
 - Finished all classes
 - Reduced redundancy in major parts of the program

+(Beta 3.0)
+- Ability to see teacher's courses and sections, as well as individual grades
+- Major fixes in several classes
+- Added person class (implementation to be followed)